watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

    * Provide users with additional programmability through abstraction with End.AN.
 * Providing programmability for SRv6 operators to deliver SFC and other network services.
    * Handle network functions in SRv6 segments, collecting network states, and applying Service Function Chains or TE Policies based on user demand.
-   * Also, this architecture provises programmability includes provisioning service function chains, managing SR Policy based on collected LinkState and network metrics, and traffic steering of each flow for applying SFC and SLA assurance.
+   * Also, this architecture provides programmability including provisioning service function chains, managing SR Policy based on collected LinkState and network metrics, and traffic steering of each flow for applying SFC and SLA assurance.
    * Comprehensive management of SRv6 networks, including SRv6-aware network functions, Service Function Chain, per-flow TE, and network metrics.
 * Ease of Deployment and Complete backward compatibility: leverage the SRv6 ecosystem, including SR forwarding, redundancy, protection, etc.
-   * No additional implementation required, just a combination of existing protocols.
+   * No additional implementation is required, just a combination of existing protocols.
    * Coexist without disrupting existing SRv6 network services such as TE and VPN.

 ## Requirements